ThGaskin/NeuralABM/README.md

 ```

 > **_Note_**  On Apple Silicon devices running macOS 12.3+, follow [these](https://pytorch.org/blog/introducing-accelerated-pytorch-training-on-mac/)
 > instructions to install pytorch and enable GPU training.
-Your training device will then be set to 'mps'.
+Note that pytorch for Apple Silicon with
-> On all devices the GPU, where available, will always be the preferred training device.
+> GPU acceleration is still WIP.

 #### 3. Register the project and all models with utopya